Photo Courtesy of the Whyte Museum

 The Samson Native Gallery is located in the Lake Louise Samson Mall.
 Since 2012 this gallery has displayed artwork and sculpture from well-known First Nations artists.
 Pieces on display include paintings, sculptures, prints and authentic handcrafted jewellery.
 You can also purchase Indigenous clothing and accessories like mukluks and blankets at this unique store.

 The Art of Man Gallery of Alberta is located in the Chateau Lake Louise.
 As an extension of the original gallery in Victoria, British Columbia, this gallery is a purveyor of artwork from Haida Gwaii as well as work from Inuit, Iroquois and Cree artisans.

 If you’re up for a bit of adventure when looking for Indigenous Art in the Canadian Rockies, you can visit the ancient pictographs in Grotto Canyon.
 This is a nice hike along a riverbed that will lead you to ancient pictographs that are over a thousand years old.
 These are said to be painted by the Hopi First Nations from northern Arizona.

 13. The Cave and Basin National Historic Site

 Thousands of years before the railway the Cave and Basin was a gathering place for First Nations people.
 The McCardell brothers who ‘discovered’ the location of the thermal waters were commemorated in a famous painting housed in the Cave and Basin Historical Site.
 The significance of the First Nations’ knowledge of the waters was largely overlooked until 2013.
 Artist and elder Rolland Rollinmud was commissioned to create a portrait of First Nations People ‘taking in the waters.’
 That portrait hangs next to the McCardell painting in the Cave and Basin National Historic Site.

-For more cultural experiences in the Canadian Rockies you can check out our list of other events and places here.
+If you love Canadian Rockies Indigenous art and want more cultural experiences in the mountains, you can check out our list of other events and places here.